 What is S-100?

-S-100 is a new data framework that will underpin the next generation of navigation technologies.
-By providing a universal standard, S-100 will improve the accessibility, compatibility and usability of hydrographic and marine data.
-This will include the next generation of Electronic Navigational Charts (ENCs), bathymetry, tidal information and more.
+S-100 is a new data framework being introduced by the International Hydrographic Office (IHO) that will underpin the next generation of navigation technologies.
+By providing a universal standard, S-100 could improve the accessibility, compatibility and usability of hydrographic and marine data.
+This includes the next generation of Electronic Navigational Charts (ENCs), bathymetry, tidal information and much more.

-These new standards promise to enrich the way data is shared and displayed for maritime and geospatial users.
-By offering a much more complete picture of the maritime environment, users will be empowered to make more informed decisions based on precise, accurate and timely marine data.
+These new standards could enrich the way data is shared and displayed for maritime and geospatial users.
+By offering a much more complete picture of the maritime environment, users could be empowered to make more informed decisions based on precise, accurate and timely marine data.

-Click below to find out more about some of the S-100 standards in development:
+Click below to find out more about the ‘phase 1’ product specifications in development.

 S-101: Electronic Navigational Charts